The writer has a Master's Degree in Economics. She enjoys researching and writing about economic and business issues.

 According to a report compiled by Knight Frank, a UK-based company, Vietnam had more than 200 individuals whose net worth was over $30 million.
 The report also predicted that until 2026, Vietnam would have 540 super-rich people and 38,600 millionaires, one of the fastest growth rates in the world.
 An Instagram account of Rich Kids of Vietnam with nearly 100,000 followers showed off how children of wealthy families spent their fortunes on shopping sprees, luxurious designer items, world travelling and so on.

 On the other hand, according to the Asian Development Bank, 7% of the country’s population lived below the national poverty line, and 2.6% lived below $1.9 per day.
-Extreme cases of poverty are reported daily in many newspapers in the country, calling for donation to help them ease their pains.
+Extreme cases of poverty are reported daily in many newspapers in the country, calling for donations to help them ease their pains.
 Rising economic inequality can be easily spotted in big and crowded cities in Vietnam such as Ho Chi Minh City, Hanoi, etc. where the millionaires live in high-rise, luxurious, and—more often than not—gated communities, right next door to the poorest slums.

 The problem of income inequality is further complicated by the low level of economic mobility among various disadvantaged groups in Vietnam.
-For instance, minority people living in the rural and mountainous area have limited access to education, poorer infrastructure, and slimmer opportunities to move up the income bracket.
+For instance, minority people living in the rural and mountainous areas have limited access to education, poorer infrastructure, and slimmer opportunities to move up the income bracket.
 Similarly, due to Vietnam’s long-lasting patriarchy, women frequently receive lower wages and slighter chances of promotion at work.

 It was estimated that more than 2.7 million Vietnamese people lived abroad with more than 1.4 million people living in the United States, 240 thousand living in Australia, and elsewhere around the globe in 2017.
 Compared to 1990, only 1.2 million people born in Vietnam lived abroad.
 Although migration is the inevitable result of globalization and Vietnam’s increased integration into the world economy, the concern is that Vietnam is losing its most talented and brightest people to other countries.